Reviewed Date: 12/12/2022

 Prior approval of the office of the comptroller is required for issuing bonds under this law; therefore, a detailed financial report must be prepared.
 T.C.A. § 9-11-108.
 As long as any bonds issued under this law are outstanding, complete annual budgets for all city or county operations must be submitted to the office of the comptroller at least three weeks before adoption.
 Each annual budget must have the director’s approval before adoption.
 Bonds or notes issued under this statute are exempt from any other public or private law provisions.
 T.C.A. §§ 9-11-101, et seq.

 Some cities used this law as they wrestled with serious debt problems, and a general belief prevailed that it would bring lower interest rates because of the state director’s oversight and prior approval requirements.
 In the mid-1950s, at least 16 cities were subject to the law.
 As time passed, such bonds were retired.
-Cities continued using the law because of less financial pressure and the subordination of budget power to the state director of local finance.
+Cities continued using the law because of less financial pressure and the subordination of budget power to the state director of local government finance.
 By 1987, no cities were under this law.

 Procedures and requirements for registering bonds and other public obligations following the federal requirement that all municipal securities must be registered after July 1, 1983, are contained in T.C.A. §§ 9-19-101, et seq., and T.C.A. § 9-21-111.